autolab-fi/lineRobot-micropython-course/lessons/module_8/Telemetry Heartbeat with Status Levels.md

 ```

 ## Assignment
+Write a program that:

+- gathers the robot name, speed, battery voltage, and readiness flag
+- determines a `health` label using these thresholds:
+  - `low`: battery below 7.0 volts or speed equal to 0
+  - `warn`: battery below 9.0 volts, speed below 10, or readiness set to `False`
+  - `ok`: any state not covered by the previous rules
+- stores every field in a dictionary so each value is labelled clearly
-Write a program that gathers the robot name, speed, battery voltage, and readiness flag, computes a `health` label using the thresholds `low` (battery below 7.0 volts or speed 0), `warn` (battery below 9.0 volts, speed below 10, or not ready), and `ok` otherwise, stores everything in a dictionary, and publishes one line starting with `STATUS:` that lists all five fields.
-The lesson is complete when the `telemetry_heartbeat_health` verification_function receives your STATUS heartbeat, confirms the numeric data, and recomputes the health label to match your output.
+- publishes one line starting with `STATUS:` that lists all five fields
+- passes when the `telemetry_heartbeat_health` verification_function receives your heartbeat, confirms the numeric data, and recomputes the health label to match your output

 ## Conclusion
 Excellent work!
 You organised telemetry with dictionaries, derived a readable health summary, and produced a consistent heartbeat message.
 Those skills prepare you for richer diagnostic reporting in later modules.